 Bethel University is a leader in Christ-centered higher education with approximately 6,300 students from nearly every state and 29 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
 Based in St. Paul, MN, with additional seminary locations on both coasts, Bethel University offers rigorous bachelor's and advanced degrees in nearly 100 relevant fields.
 Programs are taught by renowned faculty within a distinctly evangelical Christian framework, equipping women and men for culturally sensitive leadership, scholarship, and service around the world.

 For further information on Bethel University, go to www.bethel.edu.

-Bethel University offers its degree programs through multiple divisions:
+Bethel University offers its degree programs through multiple divisions.

 The College of Adult & Professional Studies (CAPS) at Bethel University helps busy adults achieve their educational goals by offering courses taught within a framework of Christian values.
 CAPS offers seven career-relevant bachelor's degree-completion programs including business management, Christian ministries, communication studies, healthcare leadership, human resource management, nursing (R.N. to B.S.), and organizational leadership.
-The General Studies program allows students with few or not credits to take the courses they need to enter a degree-completion program or to earn an associate of arts degree.
-All programs are taught in an accelerated schedule, with courses meeting evenings or weekends at convenient locations or online.
-The college also offers professional development opportunities for individuals, churches, and other organizations.
+The General Studies program allows students with few or no credits to take the courses they need to enter a degree-completion program or to earn an associate of arts degree.
+All programs are taught on an accelerated schedule, with courses meeting evenings or weekends at convenient locations or online.